publisha/publisha.github.io/_posts/2017/2017-08-14-reading-progress.md

 The idea is that when scrolling through a long article in a web browser, the scroll bar on the right is not really a strong enough indicator to the user, as to the amount of text that has been read, and how much remains.

-Some discussions do suggest that the usual scroll bar is enough, but, there agin, the scrollbar disappears when the current window is not active.
+Some discussions do suggest that the usual scroll bar is enough, but, there again, the scrollbar disappears when the current window is not active.
 Of course, this varies over different browsers and platforms.

 Pankaj Parashar's article demonstrates the indicator at the top of the current window, but I agreed with some comments that this might be mistaken for some _content still loading_, so I have implemented on this web site at the bottom of the window.